Toronto International Film Festival People's Choice Award

 The Toronto International Film Festival People's Choice Award is an annual film award, presented by the Toronto International Film Festival to the movie rated as the year's best film according to TIFF audience.
 Past sponsors of the award have included Cadillac and Grolsch.

 The winners of this award have often later earned Academy Award nominations, to the point that the award is now considered to be effectively the "starting gun" of the Academy Award nominations race.

 In 2009, the festival introduced separate People's Choice Awards for Documentaries and Midnight Madness.
 In 2015, it also introduced a People's Choice Award for its satellite Canada's Top Ten festival, which was discontinued after 2018 due to TIFF's decision to switch the Canada's Top Ten program from a dedicated festival to a series of week-long theatrical screenings.

+The People's Choice awards can be won by any feature film in the entire festival program; apart from the distinct categories determining which award any given film is able to win, the program features no other distinctions between films that are or are not eligible for consideration.
+Despite this, the main People's Choice award has been most commonly, but not always, won by a Gala or Special Presentations film that had its world premiere at TIFF.

-For the 2025 Toronto International Film Festival, TIFF announced plans to introduce a new International People's Choice Award for films from outside North America, while reserving the original People's Choice Award for films from Canada and the United States.
+For the 2025 Toronto International Film Festival, TIFF announced plans to introduce a new International People's Choice Award for films from outside North America.
+While an international film can still be named winner of the main People's Choice Award, an international film that does so is removed from the international award standings to ensure that two different films are named.